 - Don Holder, May 17, 2017: Join Tony Award-winning lighting designer Don Holder for a live webcast presenting a detailed walkthrough of three important productions he has designed over the course of his exceptional prolific career: The Lion King; Spiderman-Turn Off The Dark; and The King And I.

-- Natasha Katz, June 6, 2017: Join six-time Tony Award-winner, lighting designer Natasha Katz as she discusses some of the most challenging projects in her prolific career.
+- Natasha Katz, June 6, 2017: Join six-time Tony Award-winner, lighting designer Natasha Katz as she discusses some of the most challenging projects in her prolific career, including Aladdin and The Glass Menagerie.
 Her current Broadway productions are Aladdin, School Of Rock, and the revival of Cats.